circleci/circleci-docs/jekyll/_cci2/env-vars.md

 2. ...environment variables set at the **container** level, which are overwritten by...
 3. ...environment variables set at the **step** level.

-**Warning**:
-Environment variables set within configuration are fully visible in build output.
-If you are adding secrets or sensitive data, set these at the [project level](#setting-project-level-environment-variables) instead.

 ### Setting Job-Level Environment Variables